salaboy/from-monolith-to-k8s/workshop.md

 ```

-## Version 2: Knative, Cloud Events and Camunda Cloud
+## Version 2: Knative, CloudEvents and Camunda Cloud

-Version 2 of the application is configured to emit [Cloud Events](http://cloudevents.io), whenever something relevant happens in any of the services.
+Version 2 of the application is configured to emit [CloudEvents](http://cloudevents.io), whenever something relevant happens in any of the services.
 For this example, you are interested in the following events:
 - `Proposal Received`
 - `Proposal Decision Made`
 - `Email Sent`